Dry Eye Syndrome Austin | Dry Eye Austin, TX | Dell Laser Consultants

 What you need to know about Dry Eye

 Dry eye syndrome is the most common pathology that affects the eyes.
 It can be difficult to diagnose because it can present in dramatically different ways.
-Signs and symptoms associated with dry eye include: burning, grittiness, stinging, red eyes, light sensitivity, decreased night vision, and even an overall decrease in vision.
+Signs and symptoms associated with dry eye include burning, grittiness, stinging, red eyes, light sensitivity, decreased night vision, and even an overall decrease in vision.
 Many dry eye patients experience some degree of decreased vision—like driving around with a dirty windshield.

 The Dell Eye Institute for Dry Eye Research at Dell Laser Consultants is proud to be the only comprehensive dry eye clinic in Central Texas and a national leader in the field.